Whether you have one gang or ten, you’re going to need a carrying case, or some sort of storage, for Necromunda.

 I would consider this the best deal listed in terms of quality and price.

 You should have no problem finding your perfect solution with these folks.
+In fact, I wrote an article that reviews Feldherr cases if you want to see more of their options.

 Games Workshop (Citadel)